sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/creation_process.md

 ```
 Hi,

-The instance has been provisioned and set password email has been sent to the mentioned customer admin
+The instance has been provisioned and set password email has been sent to the mentioned customer admin.
+For instance operations, please go to http://go/cloud-ops.
 ```

 ## Option II - manual playbook